AMWA-TV/info-002/README.md

 ### How does it work?

 - It details what you need to know, and the steps you need to take when implementing security.
-- It also recommends some tools to help in your implementation
+- It also recommends some tools to help in your implementation.

 <!-- INTRO-END -->